Murder of Patrick Dennehy: Court case

 Subsequent to his August 2003 indictment, on October 28, 2004, Dotson was declared incompetent to stand trial by District Judge George Allen and was sent to a state mental hospital to be reevaluated in four months' time.
 Three psychiatrists, including one appointed by the court, said that Dotson appeared to be suffering from hallucinations and psychosis, but that he could regain competency to stand trial in the future.
 Among other issues, Dotson believed people were trying to kill him because he was Jesus.
 It is believed that his ex-wife also noticed he was hearing voices.
 In February 2005, Dotson was returned to jail after psychologists deemed him competent to stand trial but that he must continue taking his anti-psychotic medication.
 The psychologist also said that Dotson's accounts of hallucinations and hearing voices were "suspect."

 On June 8, 2005, five days before his trial for murder was to begin, Dotson unexpectedly pleaded guilty to killing Patrick Dennehy.
-On June 15, 2005, Dotson was sentenced to 35 years in prison.
-He was denied parole in December 2020, December 2021, and February 7, 2022.
-He will not be eligible again for parole until February 2023.
 In December 2005, Dotson wrote a letter seeking permission to appeal his case; in January 2006, a judge ruled that Dotson had forfeited his right to appeal when he pleaded guilty.

-Dotson is currently an inmate of the Texas Department of Criminal Justice and, as of April 2021, is incarcerated in the John B. Connally Unit near Kenedy, Texas.
+On June 15, 2005, Dotson was sentenced to 35 years in prison.
+He was denied parole in December 2020, December 2021, February 2022, and February 2023.
+On March 25, 2024, Dotson was approved for parole "with completion of a program prior to release."
+In June 2025, ESPN reported that Dotson had been granted release as part of a Super Intensive Supervision Program.
+The same article outlined how Dennehy's family believed Dotson should serve his entire sentence, but would not oppose any decisions made by the Texas parole authorities; Dennehy's stepfather said he would talk to Dotson if he had the opportunity.

 University reactions

-The day Dennehy's body was identified, the current standing president at the time, Robert B. Sloan Jr., made a speech to the public where he described the discovery as having the community's "worst fears being realized" and that it was a heart-wrenching loss.
+The day Dennehy's body was identified, Baylor University president Robert B. Sloan made a speech to the public where he described the discovery as having the community's "worst fears being realized" and that it was a heart-wrenching loss.
 He along with many other representatives from Baylor attended Dennehy's funeral.
 Baylor University also held a campus-wide memorial for Dennehy on August 28, 2003, in the Paul W. Powell Chapel.
 There was a charity event held by Bill Cosby on September 4, 2003, at the Floyd Casey Stadium where he mentioned Dennehy when discussing people that had been lost throughout the year.